Straight Lines Class 11th Notes - Free NCERT Class 11 Maths Chapter 10 notes - Download PDF

 This Story also Contains

 This article on NCERT notes Class 11 Maths Chapter 9 Straight Lines offers well-structured NCERT notes to help the students grasp the concepts of Straight Lines easily.
-Students who want to revise the key topics of Straight Lines quickly will find this article very useful.
+Students who want to revise the key topics of straight lines quickly will find this article very useful.
 It will also boost the exam preparation of the students by many folds.
-These notes of NCERT Class 11 Maths Chapter 9 Straight Lines are made by the Subject Matter Experts according to the latest CBSE syllabus, ensuring that students can grasp the basic concepts effectively.
-NCERT solutions for class 11 maths and NCERT solutions for other subjects and classes can be downloaded from the NCERT Solutions.
+These NCERT notes for Class 11 Maths Chapter 9, Straight Lines, are prepared by subject matter experts following the latest CBSE syllabus, ensuring that students can grasp the basic concepts effectively.
+For full syllabus coverage and solved exercises as well as a downloadable PDF, please visit this link: NCERT.

 The steepness of a line is known as the slope of the line.

-A line that is nonparallel to the x-axis cuts the x-axis to two angles.
-The angles are supplementary of each other.
+A line that is nonparallel to the x-axis cuts the x-axis at two angles.
+The angles are supplementary to each other.
 A line that makes an angle with the positive direction x-axis and the angle is measured anti-clockwise, then θ is the inclination of the line.

 1647347084044